Skip to main content

 How automations work

-2. Trigger automatically or on-demand - Run manually, on a schedule, or when PRs are opened
+1. Trigger - Run manually, on PR events, on a schedule, or via webhook

 Key terms